rowan-sl/dmm/README.md

 On the right:
 - Track selection: lists track # and title.
- - use the keybindings shown on the left of the screen to navigate!
+- Playlist selection: lists playlist name.
+- (by default) they keybindings `j` and `k` are used to navigate up and down, `h` and `l` are used to change between track and playlist selection, and `<return>` is used to select the highlighted entry.

 ## Installation

 **DMM is built on, and for, linux.** It may work on windows, but you will need to build from source

-Currently no {nixpkgs,AUR,cargo} package exists (coming soon?), so installation is only supported through nix flakes.
+Currently no {nixpkgs,AUR} package exists (coming soon?), so installation is only supported through nix flakes, or crates.io.

 **IMPORTANT: In all examples using Nix, the URL contains a placeholder, `<version-name>` which must be replaced with one of the following**
 - `stable` - will automatically download the latest stable release